Speed and fluctuations of N-particle branching Brownian motion with spatial selection: The B-BBM

 \section{The B-BBM}

 In this section, the longest of the article, we prove Theorems~\ref{th:barrier} and~\ref{th:barrier2} about the B-BBM (refer to Section~\ref{sec:BBBM_definition} for the definition of the B-BBM and several quantities associated to it).
 The core of the proof is Proposition~\ref{prop:piece} below.
 Recall that $\nu_0$ is the empirical measure of the initial particles and let $\nu_t$ be the empirical measure of the particles of B-BBM at time $t$.
-The variable $Z'_t$ defined in Section~\ref{sec:BBBM_definition_definition} then can be written as \(Z_t' = \int w_Z(x)\,\nu_t(\dd x)\).
-We also define \(Y_t' = \int w_Y(x)\,\nu_t(\dd x),\) with $w_Y(x) = e^{\mu (x-a)}$ as in Section~\ref{sec:ZY}.
-Note that later (in Section~\ref{sec:BBBM_more_definitions}), we will define $Z_t$ and $Y_t$, whose definitions closely match those of $Z_t'$ and $Y_t'$ but are technically more convenient to work with.
+Further recall the definitions of the functions $w_Z$ and $w_Y$ from \eqref{eq:def_wZY}: